 With regards to gender discrepancies in participation, the effect of resource inequalities is unambiguous.
 Inequalities in resource endowments form a common explanation for lower female political participation rates (Schlozman et al., 1994; Coffé and Bolzendahl, 2010).
 Empirical evidence still unanimously points to the persistence of a gender wage gap, with women significantly disadvantaged and more often employed part-time with a lower socioeconomic status (World Economic Forum, 2020).
 In addition, Coffé and Voorpostel (2012) find that family responsibilities act as a larger constraint to women's participation even if they reach occupational statuses similar to their partners'.
 This is because the larger share of childcare and domestic work falls on them.
 Previous work also indicates divorce or separation is more likely to decrease female political participation acting as an additional burden that drains resources (Poortman, 2000).
-With regards to associational involvement, (Flap & Völker, 2004) find significant differences among men and women on the basis that "men have more strategic locations in social structure on the whole: they are better placed to meet many others, and to enter their networks."
+With regards to associational involvement, (Flap & Völker, 2004) find significant differences among men and women on the basis that "men have more strategic locations in social structure on the whole: they are better placed to meet many others and to enter their networks."
 For instance, because men are more likely to hold high-status occupations, they are therefore more likely to engage in activities that expand their social networks.

 In line with research for developed nations, scholarly work on less-established democracies shows a positive relationship between resource endowments and political participation (Tessler, 2003; Hofmann, 2004).
 Similarly, gender discrepancies in education and employment persist in the MENA (World Economic Forum, 2020).
-In fact, women's earning potential remains significantly lower than their male counterparts.
+Women's earning potential remains significantly lower than their male counterparts.
 Where women do have similar earning potential, their access to credit and financial capital is constraint by legal or cultural barriers.
 Second, although women's educational attainment is on the rise, female labor force participation persists at relatively low rates.
 Finally, household chores and childcare in the MENA are distributed unequally with females handling the majority of domestic work (World Economic Forum, 2020).
-In short, given the positive correlation between socioeconomic resources and political participation and the large gender differences in resource endowments, we propose the following hypothesis: As resource endowments increase, political participation will increase.
-This effect is stronger among men.
-(Hypothesis 3)